dalzein/deciball/README.md

 # deciball
-Custom-written JavaScript audio visualiser in the style of Trap Nation
+Audio visualiser in the style of Trap Nation written in React - no third-party libraries used